student at the computer

 But beyond prestige, what are the tangible benefits?
 Let’s explore why A Levels in Geneva are increasingly the preferred choice for university preparation.

-1. The Power of Choice
+1. The power of choice

 Unlike broader curricula, A Levels allow students to focus on 3 or 4 subjects.
-This specialization means a future engineer can dive deep into Physics and Mathematics without the distraction of unrelated subjects.
+This specialisation means a future engineer can dive deep into Physics and Mathematics without the distraction of unrelated subjects.
 It fosters a “love of learning” by letting passion lead the way.

-2. Direct Entry into Swiss Universities (UNIGE, UNIL, HSG)
+2. Direct entry into Swiss universities (UNIGE, UNIL, HSG)

 A common question from our families is: “Can my child stay in Switzerland with A Levels?”
 The answer is a resounding yes.
-Swiss authorities and universities (via swissuniversities) recognize the British A Level as a valid entry qualification.
-For students aiming for the University of Geneva (UNIGE), University of Lausanne (UNIL), or St. Gallen (HSG), a profile of 3 A Levels in specific subjects (usually including Maths or a Natural Science) with grades of B or higher typically secures admission without the need for additional entrance exams proving that academic specialization doesn’t just prepare students for international success, but provides a direct, local pathway into Switzerland’s top-tier higher education system.
+Swiss authorities and universities (via swissuniversities) recognise the British A Level as a valid entry qualification.
+For students aiming for the University of Geneva (UNIGE), University of Lausanne (UNIL) or St. Gallen (HSG), a profile of 3 A Levels in specific subjects (usually including Maths or a Natural Science) with grades of B or higher typically secures admission without the need for additional entrance exams proving that academic specialisation doesn’t just prepare students for international success, but provides a direct, local pathway into Switzerland’s top-tier higher education system.

-3. Preparation for University Rigor
+3. Preparation for university rigour

-4. Flexibility and Wellbeing
+4. Flexibility and wellbeing

 By focusing on fewer subjects, students can manage their workload more effectively.
-At BSG, we combine this academic focus with a strong Wellbeing and Prefect system, ensuring our seniors graduate not just with top grades, but as balanced, confident leaders.
+At BSG, we combine this academic focus with a strong wellbeing and prefect system, ensuring our seniors graduate not just with top grades, but as balanced, confident leaders.

-Are A Levels accepted by Swiss Universities?
+Are A Levels accepted by Swiss universities?

 Yes.
 This is a frequent misconception.
 In Switzerland, A Levels are highly respected.
 To enter a Swiss university (like UNIGE) with A Levels, students generally need: